ChrisPulman/AppBarButton.WPF/README.md

 ## Icon

 The Icon is a enum that is used to find the icon in the `Assets\AppBar` folder.
 The icon is a 48x48 Canvas file.
+These start with ab_.
+The icons begining with md_ are from the Material Design Icons. https://pictogrammers.com/library/mdi/

 You can add your own icons by setting the IconData property with a suitable path of your choice.